About Curtis

 The Curtis Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Clark County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Curtis, Arkansas residents are available through the local police department and authorized providers in Clark County.
+Fingerprinting services for Curtis, Arkansas residents are available through local police (where present) and authorized providers in Clark County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Clark County Sheriff's Office for scheduling and fees.

 To register to vote in Curtis, Arkansas, residents can register online through the Arkansas Secretary of State's website, by mail, or in person at the Clark County elections office.
 Arkansas requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Arkansas Secretary of State's voter lookup tool.
 For local municipal elections in Curtis, contact the Clark County Clerk's office for schedules and ballot information.

 Property records for Curtis, Arkansas are maintained by the Clark County Assessor's Office and the Clark County Circuit Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Clark County, including parcels in Curtis.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Clark County Circuit Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Arkansas counties provide online property record searches through their county websites.
-For in-person requests, visit the Clark County offices at the county courthouse.
 The Clark County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Curtis, Arkansas residents are available through both county and state offices.
 The Arkansas Department of Health, Division of Vital Records, located in Little Rock, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Arkansas.
 Orders can be placed online, by mail, or in person.
 Locally, the Clark County Clerk's office issues marriage licenses and maintains marriage records for Clark County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.